 There are lots of different fish tanks on the market, making it hard to pick the one that is right for you.
-Perhaps the first question you should be thinking is “what size tank do I need?”.
+Perhaps the first question you should be thinking about is what size tank do I need?

 Small tanks come with their own challenges though, such as squeezing everything you need inside.
 However, they have more uses than simply holding a few fish.